harsh23exe/Techpulse/README.md

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+### Production Deployment

+This project is configured for production deployment with the following setup:

+1. **Backend Integration**: The app automatically connects to the production backend at `https://real-time-news-agent2.vercel.app`
+2. **Environment Variables**: Configured in `vercel.json` for automatic deployment
+3. **API Rewrites**: Handled by Next.js configuration for seamless backend communication

+### Deployment Steps

+1. Push your code to GitHub
+2. Connect your repository to Vercel
+3. Deploy - the `vercel.json` configuration will handle the rest automatically

+The deployment will automatically:
+- Use the production backend URL
+- Configure WebSocket connections for real-time features
+- Set up API rewrites for backend communication

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.